Freelance Writer & Researcher

 MA in Near & Middle Eastern Studies with Arabic, 2017 - 2019

-I completed a two-year Maters with a summer term in Amman, and my courses focused mainly on Palestinian politics and media studies.
-I published a thesis on the political trajectory of paramilitary groups, looking at the IRA and Hamas as case studies.
+I completed a two-year Masters with a summer term in Amman, and my courses focused mainly on Palestinian politics and media studies.
+I published a dissertation on the political trajectory of paramilitary groups, looking at the IRA and Hamas as case studies.

 University of Bath